-Prior to adopting an extreme weather resource adequacy criterion, RRS recommends that initial rules should be adopted requiring the NYISO to periodically conduct probabilistic resource adequacy assessments of the reliability impacts (LOLE, LOLH, and EUE metrics) of a range of types of extreme weather events similar to the "Wind Lull" analysis reported in Appendix E of the NYISO 2021-30 CRP report.
+Prior to adopting an extreme weather resource adequacy criterion, RRS recommends that initial rules should be adopted requiring the NYISO to periodically conduct probabilistic resource adequacy assessments of the reliability impacts (LOLE, LOLH, and EUE metrics) of a range of types of extreme weather events, including options for mitigating reliability impacts, similar to the "Wind Lull" analysis reported in Appendix E of the NYISO 2021-30 CRP report.
 In addition, it is recommended that the NYISO develop extreme weather scenarios based on appropriate system conditions as well as analytical methods with which to test system performance under extreme weather events.
 These initial assessments should utilize existing NYISO extreme weather probabilistic models which should improve over the near term.